ptresearch/IntelTXE-PoC/README.md

 ```
 The script generates the necessary data and exports it to the specified file (indicate either the full file path or, within the current directory, simply a name, *utok.bin* by default).
 This file will be used later by *FIT*.

-# Peparing the SPI Flash Image
+# Preparing the SPI Flash Image
 To integrate *ct* and *utok.bin* files, run the *FIT* utility (*fit.exe*) and use it to open the SPI firmware image provided with your platform.
 For the *Gigabyte Brix GP-BPCE-3350C*, open the file downloaded from the Gigabyte link indicated above (path to image file in the archive: *F5/image.bin*).

 ![screenshot](pic/fit.png)